Vertex decomposability and weakly polymatroidal ideals: Preliminaries

-Stanley \cite{S} defined a graded $R$-module $M$ to be sequentially Cohen-Macaulay if there exists a finite filtration of graded $R$-modules $0=M_0\subset M_1\subset\ldots\subset M_r=M$ such that each $M_{i}/M_{i-1}$ is Cohen-Macaulay, and the Krull dimensions of the quotients are increasing: $\dim(M_1/M_0)<\dim(M_2/M_1)<\ldots<\dim(M_r/M_{r-1})$.
+Stanley \cite{S} defined a graded $R$-module $M$ to be sequentially Cohen-Macaulay if there exists a finite filtration of graded $R$-modules $0=M_0\subset M_1\subset\dots\subset M_r=M$ such that each $M_{i}/M_{i-1}$ is Cohen-Macaulay, and the Krull dimensions of the quotients are increasing: $\dim(M_1/M_0)<\dim(M_2/M_1)<\dots<\dim(M_r/M_{r-1})$.
 In particular, we call the monomial ideal $I$ to be sequentially Cohen-Macaulay if $R/I$ is sequentially Cohen-Macaulay.

 For a homogeneous ideal $I$, we write $(I_i)$ to denote the ideal generated by the degree $i$ elements of $I$.
 A monomial ideal $I$ is componentwise linear if $(I_i)$ has a linear resolution for all $i$ (see \cite{HH1}).
-If $I$ is generated by square-free monomials, then we denote by $I_{[i]}$ the ideal generated by the square-free monomials of degree $i$ of $I$.
-Herzog and Hibi \cite[Proposition 1.5]{HH1} proved that the square-free monomial ideal $I$ is componentwise linear if and only if $I_{[i]}$ has a linear resolution for all $i$.

 Herzog and Hibi \cite{HH1} proved that the square-free monomial ideal $I$ is sequentially Cohen-Macaulay if and only if the Alexander dual $I^{\vee}$ is componentwise linear.
 Francisco and Van Tuyl \cite[Proposition 2.6]{FV} proved that if $I$ is a homogeneous ideal with linear quotients, then $I$ is a componentwise linear.
 Hence for a monomial ideal $I$ we have the following implications:

 Both implications are known to be strict.